ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ### Service Layer
 In green is the service layer.
-This layer is responsible for translating the domain models into DTOs (Data Transfer Object) and connect requests to the UI.
+This layer is responsible for translating the domain models into DTOs (Data Transfer Object) and connecting requests to the UI.
 This layer therefore acts as a binder between the infrastructure and the UI layer.
 When a user request is received the service layer handles that requests, retrieves information from the infrastructure layer, and translates the information received into DTOs.